TobiasRp/vc_sample/README.rst

    2000 points on a 2D S-curve embedded in 3D.

-To sample such a dataset, we _only_ have to change the density estimation.
-By specifying the density on the S-curve and not by taking distances in 3D, the void and cluster algorithm be directly used without changes.
+To sample such a dataset, we *only* have to change the density estimation.
+By specifying the density on the S-curve and not by taking distances in 3D, the void and cluster algorithm can be directly used without changes.
+Note that this reduces the dimensionality of the density estimation.

-Here, we use the UMAP dimensionality reduction technique to define a density estimate and then sample correspondingly:
+The difficult part is now finding such a density estimation method on this embedded manifold.
+Here, we use an estimate based on the UMAP dimensionality reduction technique and then sample accordingly:

 .. figure:: docs/sampled_s-curve.png
    :align: center

-   200 stratified samples _on the S-curve_
+   200 stratified samples *on the S-curve*